agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

 {{% toc %}}

 In the [first tutorial](/post/scraping-bis) on web scraping, I explained how to scrape the [Bank of International Settlements database of speeches](https://www.bis.org/cbspeeches/index.htm?m=256).
 The [second tutorial](/post/scraping-ecb) focused on the working papers of the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) website.
-In this third post, I will show a method to scrape documents from the [Bank of England](https://www.bankofengland.co.uk/) website.
+In this third post, I will show a method to scrape documents from the [Bank of England’s](https://www.bankofengland.co.uk/) website.

 In the first two posts, we had a list of documents on a webpage with different information (or “metadata”) that we wanted to scrape.
-For the BIS, we had to understand the structure of the URL, to use it to change the page and scrape the metadata for all the speeches we were interested in.
-For the ECB, we rather needed to scroll down and click on small menus to open supplementary details.
-Here, we will use a radically different approach, involving to extract the structure of the website, the “sitemap”, to see where we can find the documents metadata.[^1]
+For the BIS, we needed to understand the structure of the URL, to use it to change the page and scrape the metadata for all the speeches we were interested in.
+For the ECB, we rather needed to scroll down and click on menus to open additional details.
+Here, we will use a radically different approach, which involves retrieving the structure of the website, the “sitemap”, to see where we can find the metadata for the documents.[^1]

-Contrary to the first two posts, we won’t need [RSelenium](https://docs.ropensci.org/RSelenium/) ([Harrison 2022](#ref-R-rselenium)) here.
+Unlike the first two posts, we won’t need [RSelenium](https://docs.ropensci.org/RSelenium/) ([Harrison 2022](#ref-R-rselenium)) here.
 We will only use [rvest](https://rvest.tidyverse.org/) ([Wickham 2022](#ref-R-rvest)) and [polite](https://dmi3kno.github.io/polite/) ([Perepolkin 2023](#ref-R-polite)).
-Indeed, the method chosen doesn’t involve interacting with a web browser.
+Indeed, the chosen method doesn’t involve interacting with a web browser.

 ``` r
 # pacman is a useful package to install missing packages and load them